 What parents need to know

-Parents need to know that this serious book deserves time and close attention.
-There are many big political and philosophical ideas and mentions of events that may disturb some children, including a plane hijacking, imprisonments, and deaths.
+Parents need to know that The Wall is a Caldecott Honor-winning memoir by author-illustrator Peter Sis about growing up in Czechoslovakia during the Cold War.
+It's a serious book that deserves time and close attention.
+There are many big political and philosophical ideas, and mentions of events that may disturb some children, including a plane hijacking, imprisonment, and death.

 What's the story?